CarloWood/ai-statefultask/README.md

 This should clone ai-statefultask into the subdirectory <tt>statefultask</tt>, or if you already cloned it there, it should add it.

+The following applies only when you use autotools (which from now on is deprecated):

 Changes to <tt>configure.ac</tt> and <tt>Makefile.am</tt>
 are taken care of by <tt>cwm4</tt>, except for linking